Symmetric operads in abstract symmetric spectra: Introduction

 that gives back the above product.
 In this case $E$ is called a commutative ring spectrum.
 The following theorem is the basis of the homotopy theory of commutative ring spectra and spectra with a much more general multiplicative structure, namely algebras over symmetric colored operads:

 \theo (See \refth{operad.admissible.spectra}.)
-Suppose $\C$ is a symmetric monoidal model category satisfying some mild additional assumptions (see \refas{nice.model.category} for the precise list), $R$ is a commutative monoid in symmetric sequences in~$\C$, $O$ is a (symmetric colored) operad in symmetric $R$-spectra (i.e., $R$-modules in symmetric sequences in~$\C$).
+Suppose $\C$ is a symmetric monoidal model category satisfying some mild additional assumptions (see \refde{nice.model.category} for the precise list), $R$ is a commutative monoid in symmetric sequences in~$\C$, $O$ is an operad in symmetric $R$-spectra (i.e., $R$-modules in symmetric sequences in~$\C$).
 Then the stable positive model structure on $R$-spectra exists and gives rise to a model structure on $O$-algebras in $R$-spectra. \xtheo

-For example, this applies to $\C=\sSet_\bullet$, $R_n=(S^1)^{\wedge n}$, and $O$ being the commutative operad (i.e., $O_n=S^0$), in which case $R$-modules are simplicial symmetric spectra and $O$-algebras are simplicial commutative symmetric ring spectra.
-If $O$ is the Barratt-Eccles operad (i.e., $O_n=\E\Sigma_n$), then $O$-algebras are simplicial symmetric $\Ei$-ring spectra.
+For example, this applies to $\C=\sSet_\bullet$, $R_n=(S^1)^{\wedge n}$ or $\C = \Top$.
+If $O$ is the commutative operad (i.e., $O_n=S^0$), $R$-modules are just symmetric spectra and $O$-algebras are \emph{commutative symmetric ring spectra}.
+If $O$ is the Barratt--Eccles operad (i.e., $O_n=\E\Sigma_n$), then $O$-algebras are \emph{symmetric $\Ei$-ring spectra}.
+(For the purposes of this introduction, we highlight algebras over these two operads, but all our results are true for arbitrary symmetric colored operads and their algebras.)

-Another example is the category~$\C$ of pointed simplicial presheaves $\sPSh_\bullet(\Sm/S)$ on the site of smooth varieties over a scheme~$S$, equipped with the projective, flasque, or injective model structure, or any localization thereof (such as the Nisnevich $\A^1$-localization), and $R_n=(\P^1)^{\wedge n}$.
-In this case $R$-modules are known as motivic symmetric $\P^1$-spectra and commutative monoids are (strictly) commutative motivic symmetric ring spectra.
+Another example is the category~$\C$ of pointed simplicial presheaves $\sPSh_\bullet(\Sm/S)$ or presheaves of complexes of abelian groups $\PSh(\Sm / S, \Ch)$ on the site of smooth varieties over a scheme~$S$, equipped with the projective, flasque, or injective model structure, or any localization thereof (such as the Nisnevich $\A^1$-localization), and $R_n=(\P^1)^{\wedge n}$.
+In this case $R$-modules are known as motivic symmetric $\P^1$-spectra and commutative monoids are (strictly) \emph{commutative motivic symmetric ring spectra}.

-We also give a supplementary condition that guarantees, for example, that the underlying spectrum of a cofibrant commutative ring spectrum is nonpositively cofibrant (see \refth{operad.strongly.admissible.spectra} for the precise statement).
+In addition to the above existence result, we also give a supplementary condition that guarantees, for example, that the underlying spectrum of a cofibrant commutative ring spectrum is nonpositively cofibrant (see \refth{operad.strongly.admissible.spectra} for the precise statement).